 Research

-Functional activity of proteins is tightly controlled via reversible post-translational modifications including phosphorylation, acetylation and ubiquitylation.
+Functional activity of proteins is tightly controlled via reversible post-translational modifications including phosphorylation, acetylation, ubiquitylation and sumoylation.
 These modifications enable the orchestration of cellular responses to a wide variety of stimuli.
 Due to these modifications, proteomes are overwhelmingly complex.
-Progress in the field has been greatly accelerated by the development of novel approaches to study these post-translational modifications at a proteome-wide scale using the sensitivity and robustness of mass spectrometry (MS).
-This has enabled the identification of thousands of dynamically regulated phosphorylation, acetylation and ubiquitylation sites by MS. The functional significance of these modifications is now being addressed worldwide at an unprecedented scale.
-In contrast, global understanding of ubiquitin-like signalling networks is challenging.
+Progress in the field is greatly accelerated by the development of novel approaches to study these post-translational modifications at a proteome-wide scale using the sensitivity and robustness of mass spectrometry (MS).
+This has enabled the identification of thousands of dynamically regulated phosphorylation, acetylation, ubiquitylation and sumoylation sites by MS. The functional significance of these modifications is now being addressed worldwide at an unprecedented scale.

-We are studying post-translational modification by the ubiquitin-like protein SUMO.
-SUMOylation is critical for eukaryotic life and regulates a wide variety of cellular processes including transcription, pre-mRNA splicing, translation, transport, replication and DNA repair.
-The conjugation pathway of SUMO is similar to the conjugation pathway of ubiquitin and consists of E1, E2 and E3 enzymes.
-SUMOylation is a reversible process; SUMO-specific proteases can remove SUMOs from target proteins.
+We are studying post-translational modification by ubiquitin and the ubiquitin-like protein SUMO.
+Ubiquitylation and sumoylation are critical for eukaryotic life and regulate a wide variety of cellular processes including transcription, pre-mRNA splicing, translation, transport, replication and DNA repair.
+The conjugation pathway of SUMO is similar to the conjugation pathway of ubiquitin and consists of specific E1, E2 and E3 enzymes.
+Ubiquitylation and sumoylation are reversible processes; Specific proteases can remove these modifications from target proteins.

-We are studying SUMOylation at a proteome wide level and have uncovered hundreds of SUMO target proteins.
-SILAC technology is employed to study SUMOylation dynamics.
-We have developed novel methodology to study protein SUMOylation in a site-specific manner at a proteome wide level.
+We are studying ubiquitylation and sumoylation at a proteome wide level and have uncovered thousands of target proteins.
+We have developed novel methodology to study protein sumoylation in a site-specific manner at a proteome wide level.
 40,765 SUMO-2 acceptor lysines were found in 6,747 target proteins.
-Two novel SUMOylation consensus motifs were identified including the inverted SUMOylation consensus motif [ED]xK[VILFP] and the Hydrophobic Cluster SUMOylation Motif (HCSM).
-Based on this project, the SUMOylation Motif Matcher is now available on the Phosida website for the prediction of SUMOylation sites in target proteins (www.phosida.com – tools – SUMOylation Motif Matcher).
-Furthermore, we uncovered 379 proteins that can interact with SUMO in a non-covalent manner.
+Two novel sumoylation consensus motifs were identified including the inverted sumoylation consensus motif [ED]xK[VILFP] and the Hydrophobic Cluster sumoylation Motif (HCSM).
+Furthermore, we uncovered hundreds of proteins that can interact with SUMO in a non-covalent manner.

 POST-TRANSLATIONAL MODIFICATION CROSSTALK

-Direct mass spectrometric evidence was found for crosstalk between SUMOylation and phosphorylation with a preferred spacer between the SUMOylated lysine and the phosphorylated serine of four residues.
-Additionally, we found crosstalk between SUMOylation and acetylation to regulate histone H3.
+Direct mass spectrometric evidence was found for crosstalk between sumoylation and phosphorylation with a preferred spacer between the sumoylated lysine and the phosphorylated serine of four residues.
+Additionally, we found crosstalk between sumoylation and acetylation regulating histone H3.

 We also found crosstalk between SUMO-2/3 and the ubiquitin-proteasome system.
-This includes activation of the APC/C by SUMOylation of the APC4 subunit.
+This includes activation of the APC/C by sumoylation of the APC4 subunit.
 A key substrate regulated by SUMO-2/3 ubiquitin crosstalk is c-Myc.
-This pathway includes SUMO-targeted ubiquitin E3 ligases including RNF4 that bind SUMOylated proteins.
+This pathway includes SUMO-targeted ubiquitin E3 ligases including RNF4 that bind sumoylated proteins.
 This pathway is critical for genome stability.
-We found that USP11 binds to RNF4 and counteracts its activity.
+Furthermore, we found that USP11 binds to RNF4 and counteracts its activity.

 Groups